How To Run Competitions On Social Media

 The internet has facilitated the opportunity for organisations to run competitions across various social media networks, allowing companies to entice an endless number of consumers to participate, without the expensive phone lines!
 Here is some tips on how to run competitions on social media:

-- Make the prize as tempting as possible – You want to ensure that the prize is something that your customers really want.
+You want to ensure that the prize is something that your customers really want.
 You may want to consider creating a series of prizes, for finalists, runners up and so forth.

 Alternatively you may way want to make it a one off prize, which conveys that the prize is something of real quality, making it far more desirable.

-- Ensure that you are clear on the objectives of the competition – Do you want to expand your business on Facebook, Twitter or both?
+Do you want to expand your business on Facebook, Twitter or both?
 Is the ultimate goal to drive more customers to your website?
 Do you want to obtain more customer e-mails for your database?

-These are some of the things you need to consider before even running your competition, considering your objectives constantly will help you focus on them without losing track, and consequently, you should see results.
+These are some of the things you need to consider before even running your competition.
+Considering your objectives constantly will help you focus on them without losing track, and consequently, you should see results.

-- Remember the rules! – Facebook has some pretty stringent rules for competitions on their website, the first, often missed, is you aren’t allowed to run it through your business page, therefore you have to administer it through a Facebook App.
+Facebook has some pretty stringent rules for competitions on their website, the first, often missed, is you aren’t allowed to run it through your business page, therefore you have to administer it through a Facebook App.
 Twitter also have rules, for example, you should discourage the creation of multiple accounts so that individuals can enter more than once, failure to meet this rule will result in the accounts being suspended.

 Remember that anyone can post a multiple choice question online, be different, be creative, be fun and reap the rewards!